-No, The Zebra simply allows users to compare car insurance quotes from other insurance companies.
+No, The Zebra is not an insurance company.
+It is a tool that simply allows users to compare car insurance quotes from multiple insurance companies.
 The Zebra does not actually offer policies of their own, it simply provides quotes so that car insurance customers do not have to spend as much time shopping around to compare prices.

 Does The Zebra have physical offices?

-The Zebra’s headquarters is in Austin, Texas, but it does not have physical offices like other insurance providers.
+The Zebra’s headquarters is in Austin, Texas, but it does not have physical offices.
 If you are looking to use sites like The Zebra or Compare.com, you must access them online.